Close Menu

 A person is infectious to others from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
 The illness typically lasts 2–4 weeks.

-• It also remains unclear whether mpox can be spread through semen, vaginal fluids, urine, or feces.
+• It remains unclear whether mpox can be spread through semen, vaginal fluids, urine, or feces.

 Anyone can be infected with mpox regardless of gender identity or sexual orientation.